kanshichao/LTI-ST/README.md

 ### End-to-end training examples
 The end-to-end training will joint the feature embedding, semantic tree encoding, label prediction network, index prediction network, and semantic tree decoding in an end-to-end manner.
 PyTorch code will be added in other times

+### Scalable Image Retrieval
+PyTorch code will be added in other times

 ### Citation